bwu62/stat240-revamp/01-setup.Rmd

            - This improves workflow by displaying plots in the Viewer pane instead of opening a new window. ii.
 Turn off "Show output inline for all R Markdown documents"
            - This also improves workflow by displaying output in the console instead of inline in documents.
     c.
-(Optional) If you wish to customize the interface, you can go to the ["Appearance" page](https://i.imgur.com/WsnSWNM.png) and change your font or theme. ^[If you like working in the dark and have an OLED-screen, you may want to check out the <a href="https://github.com/roshandarji/synthwaveBLACK" target="_blank">synthwaveBLACK</a> theme.]
+(Optional) If you wish to customize the interface, you can go to the ["Appearance" page](https://i.imgur.com/WsnSWNM.png) and change your font or theme. ^[If you like working in the dark and have an OLED-screen, you may want to check out the [synthwaveBLACK](https://github.com/roshandarji/synthwaveBLACK){target="_blank"} theme.]
     d.
 Press OK to save your changes.

     There are LOTS of other options you can feel free to explore later on your own, but for now we will move on.